prashantkhurana/my-website/content/blog/learning-how-to-learn-2/index.md

 # Illusion of competence.

 A lot of times we read something and think that we understand it and move on to the next topic.
 Our mind tricks us into believing that we have understood the topic just by reading.
 This is called illusion of competence.
-More often than not what happens then is that we need to come back to the topic later again and again and eventually might sometimes just give up.
+More often than not, what happens is that we need to come back to the topic later, again and again and eventually might sometimes just give up.

 Getting basics right is important and practicing helps us avoid the above situation.
 Re-reading is less productive than recalling.
 Re reading helps more if there has been sufficient time in between.

-Sometimes even while practicing, we just glance at the solution , think we get it, and move on.
+Sometimes even while practicing, we just glance at the solution, think we get it, and move on.
 This is also illusion of competence.
 Here is a poll which was taken in the course.
-See how most of the people answered yes.

 ![](2017-10-14-17-18-30.png)

+Notice how most of the people answered yes.

 Few things to keep in mind while learning :